BowenFu/matchit.cpp/README.md

 Note that we overload some operators for `Id`, so `i + j` will return a expr function that return the value of `*i + *j`.
 We suggest using this only for very short and simple functions.
 Otherwise the normal lambda expressions are preferred.

+Update : we support Destructure Pattern for `std::vector` now.

 ## Match Guard
 Match Guard can be used to cast extra restrictions on a pattern.
 The syntax is